jo/sync-tank/migrations.md

 data schema versioning through a form of package.json where each type is its own package, versioned individually, and the dataschema collects them together.

+But why do we just specify version by integers, not by semantic version in the docs? -> Der Semsel.

 // schema manifest
 ```